 The carbon fiber action parts are not only lighter but also incredibly durable, allowing for faster repetition and greater control over dynamics.
 The Millennium III Action is a prime example of Kawai’s commitment to blending traditional craftsmanship with modern advancements.

-Replacing some of the wood components with carbon fiber in Kawai K-500 is the main reason this instrument maintains exceptional tone and touch for a long time.
-It is also why Kawai’s K series pianos are continually to be among the world’s finest upright pianos.
+Replacing some of the wood components with carbon fiber in the Kawai K-500 is the main reason this instrument maintains exceptional tone and touch for a long time.
+It is also why Kawai’s K series pianos are continually among the world’s finest upright pianos.